Tucker Carlson To Take Over Megyn Kelly's Time Slot On Fox News

 Since Kelly, widely seen as the future of Fox News, announced Tuesday she was leaving Fox News for NBC News, there’s been speculation that the network would want another woman hosting the coveted 9 p.m. slot between ratings leader Bill O’Reilly and Sean Hannity.
 Also, Carlson had only been in the 7 p.m. slot, vacated by Greta Van Susteren, since November.

-It’s a rapid rise for Carlson, though he has quickly succeeded in producing strong ratings, sparking debate and generating viral moments ― metrics prized by cable news executives.
+It’s a rapid rise for Carlson, though he has quickly succeeded with his show in producing strong ratings, sparking debate and generating viral moments ― metrics prized by cable news executives.

+“In less than two months, Tucker has taken cable news by storm with his spirited interviews and consistently strong performance,” Rupert Murdoch, executive chairman of Fox News parent company 21st Century Fox, said in a statement.
+“Viewers have overwhelmingly responded to the show and we look forward to him being a part of Fox News’ powerful primetime line-up.”

+Carlson’s show has averaged 2.8 million viewers since its launch and last month ranked 2nd in the key 25-54 demographic, behind only O’Reilly.

+By promoting Carlson to 9 p.m., Fox News has shifted to a primetime line-up that ranges from sympathetic to president-elect Donald Trump to outright cheerleading.
+Kelly, who prompted tirades from Trump after she challenged his sexist comments during a Republican debate, didn’t boost his candidacy in 2016 and frequently booked critics on her show.
+Meanwhile, Trump frequently turned to Hannity for softball interviews throughout the election.

+Carlson wasn’t a Trump mouthpiece, like Hannity, but has repeatedly criticized so-called elites, and especially those in the news media, as being out of touch with Americans who voted for Trump.
+“In Washington,” he said last month, “no one believes anything unless it comes from The New Yorker, New York Times editorial page, or The Washington Post.”

-The Drudge Report first reported the news, which was confirmed soon after in a press release.
+The Drudge Report first reported the news of Carlson’s promotion, which was confirmed soon after in a press release.

+Fox News also announced that afternoon host Martha MacCallum will move to 7 p.m. to host a new program, “The First 100 Days.”
+She’ll co-anchor Fox News’ inauguration coverage with chief political anchor Bret Baier too.

+“Martha is a versatile and skilled anchor who has proven to be an essential component of our news programming,” Murdoch said.
+“For the last 12 years, our viewers have trusted her reporting and we are pleased she will be part of our primetime line-up for the first 100 days of the new presidency.”

 Also on HuffPost

-Note: This post has been updated with more details on Carlson’s career and statements from Fox News.